vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 878, 879, 880.
 Vārdha-drauta-sūtra, 10760, 1220n.
 Varāta, an antyaja, 95.
 Varavantiya-s&man, 9960.
 Vardhanīnasuri, author of Acara

 dinakara, 321.
-Varna, 19-104 ; arises by birth only, according to most smitis, 51-52 Aryas and dāgas woro both called varna in the Rgveda, 25; associated with metros in Brah maṇr works, 34; distinguished gonerally from jati, 54–55; oven gods deemed to have v. among then, 42 ; evolved by actions of people, 101 ; ideal of v. lays most emphasis on duties tban on privi leges, 54; moaning of, in Rgvoda, 25; men of three higher varnas to live only in certain countries, 15 not applied to brāhmana and kpa triya in Rgveda, 27; system of v. had ta kon deep root in Brahmana period, 42; theory of, in omștie, presupposes certain propositions, 51-52 ; theory of, was based on several principles, 137; theory of, whether only a theory oven in
+Varna, 19-104 ; arises by birth only, according to most smitis, 51-52 Aryas and dāgas woro both called varṇa in the Rgveda, 25; associated with metros in Brah maṇr works, 34; distinguished gonerally from jati, 54–55; oven gods deemed to have v. among then, 42 ; evolved by actions of people, 101 ; ideal of v. lays most emphasis on duties tban on privi leges, 54; moaning of, in Rgvoda, 25; men of three higher varṇas to live only in certain countries, 15 not applied to brāhmana and kpa triya in Rgveda, 27; system of v. had ta kon deep root in Brahmana period, 42; theory of, in omștie, presupposes certain propositions, 51-52 ; theory of, was based on several principles, 137; theory of, whether only a theory oven in

 ancient times, 47.
 Vaiṇa-dharma, meaning of, 2.
 Varpas: duties of Vedo study, Vodio